wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 2: Test the Choreo service

-To test the `FindUniversity` Choreo application you created, follow the procedure below:
+To test the `covid-stats` Choreo application you created, follow the procedure below:

 1. Click the **Test** icon in the left pane.